sponug/sponug.github.io/_posts/2024-12-25-Decision-Intelligence.md

     - Cognitive Load: high cognitive function.
 A lot of effort.
     - Emotion: Does the decision trigger you emotionally?
     - Information: Do you have full and reliable information?
-    - Risk & Ambiguity:
+    - Risk & Ambiguity: Both make a decision much harder
       - Ambiguity - Probability not known.
 Risk - probability is known
+    - Timing : Amount of time you have to make a decision

 ## Another paragraph <a name="paragraph2"></a>